Croatia, Destinations

 Dubrovnik is a smaller city; it has around 42,000 inhabitants, and it’s not even among the 10 biggest cities in Croatia.
 It’s smaller than other coastal cities such as Split, Zadar, or Pula.

-However, it’s one of the most known Croatian and European tourist destinations.
-Its old town is absolutely beautiful and it’s been inserted on the UNESCO list.
+However, it’s one of the most well-known Croatian and European tourist destinations.
+Its old town is absolutely beautiful, and it’s been inserted on the UNESCO list.

 It’s a coastal town, so it additionally has great sea views and a beach.
 All this, of course, implies incredible tourist crowds, especially in the highest season.
 That’s why it also feels less local, more international, and more touristy.